Mao Yang

 Community Leader

 Bryan Boyce grew up in Waseca, MN, and graduated from Grinnell College before teaching high school English in Lesotho and the Rosebud Lakota Reservation and serving as Assistant Director of Breakthrough San Juan Capistrano, which he led to nationally recognized student gains.
-He is the Founder and Director of Cow Tipping, a social venture dedicated to changing our narratives on developmental disability, for which he is the winner of Grinnell’s Wall Alumni Service Award, Teach For America’s Social Innovation Award, and a 4.0 Schools Tiny Fellowship.
-As the sibling of a brother with developmental disabilities, Bryan knows firsthand the value and richness of exchange across neurological differences.
-As a LEND Community Fellow, he is particularly excited to explore the tensions and possibilities between disability justice in theory and our systems in practice, as well as to just carve out some space for long-term, big picture think as Cow Tipping enters its sixth year of programming!
+He is the Founder of Cow Tipping, a social venture dedicated to changing our narratives on intellectual/developmental disability, for which he is the winner of Grinnell’s Wall Alumni Service Award, Teach For America’s Social Innovation Award, and fellowships from 4.0 Schools and the University of Minnesota.
+As the sibling of a brother with I/DD, Bryan knows firsthand the value and richness of exchange across neurological differences and is excited to share these gifts with others through L’Arche Twin Cities’ new and innovative model.
+In his spare time, Bryan enjoys every single menu item at Taco John’s and strives to preserve a streak of having swum in outdoor bodies of water each of the past consecutive 223 months.

 Board of Directors